mgoellnitz/dinistiq/README.md

 The missing bits can be configured by a set of property files, describing

 - additional components that should be instancianted
-- additional values that should be injected into the instancianted components but cannot be taken from the autoscanned parts
+- additional values that should be injected into the instancianted components but cannot be derived from the autoscanned parts

 Convention over Configuration
 -----------------------------

-First of all the most important thing to use dinistiq is, to annotate you dependencies with JSR @Inject so that dinistiq can find out which components are needed.
+First of all the most important thing to use dinistiq is to annotate you dependencies with JSR @Inject so that dinistiq can find out which components are needed.

 ```Java